 Replacement permits (e.g., to replace lost or stolen permits) will be assessed a $20 fee.

 To apply for a parking permit, please print out and complete the application.
-It is required that you return the application [can be found under FORMS on the right hand side] in person to the OPTS located at 710 Albany St. first level near the entrance to the parking garage.
+It is required that you return the application in person to the OPTS located at 710 Albany St. first level near the entrance to the parking garage.